It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 Their status page contains statuses of services and geographical regions.
 For example, there are separate dropdown menus for different continents, as well as the Middle East and Latin America/Caribbean.

 Overall, their page is simple and informative, and the categorization of statuses by region is a plus.
-However, there is a lot of information regarding past incidents on the first page, so scrolling takes a while.
-Since there is an option to view incident history anyway, it might make more sense for Cloudflare to only show past incidents for a smaller period, for example, 2 weeks.
+However, there is a lot of information regarding past incidents on the first page.
+This means scrolling takes a while.
+Since there is an option to view incident history anyway, it might make more sense for Cloudflare to only show past incidents for a smaller period.

 9. Segment